Ramadan and Lebaran in Indonesia

 Employees may also visit the homes of their senior bosses in the company or critical business colleagues and government officials to "Mohon Maaf ... " after their family visits are completed.
 In Jakarta, these customs entail days and days of visiting relatives and colleagues resulting in a great time of family reunions and upset to normal working/living schedules.
 Many people also take the opportunity of the Lebaran holiday to visit recreational parks.

-While gathering with family, it is customary for the adults to give the young children some money ... they may meet you at the door shaking their wallets!
-It is also customary to distribute money to children in the poor neighborhoods around your home, Rp 1,000 (or more) per child will bring huge smiles to their faces!
+While gathering with family, it is customary for the adults to give the young children some money; they may meet even greet you at the door shaking their wallets!
+It is also customary to distribute money to children in the poor neighborhoods around your home; small bills given to children will bring huge smiles to their faces!
 Pick up a supply from your bank well in advance of the holiday.

 Strongly held traditions to visit family at this time necessitate the exodus of and estimated 7.13 million (2011 estimated figures) people from Jakarta alone, as well as additional millions from other urban centers, to rural villages and hometowns for the Lebaran holiday.
 The logistics of this exodus causes enormous headaches for the government each year.
 During this period the streets in Jakarta are nearly empty as the population decreases dramatically.
 The hardships and inconveniences endured by the travelers in overcrowded buses, trains and cars is unbelievable, yet they feel that this is a small price to pay to spend the holidays with their family and friends.
-Traditionally these urban dwellers come bearing gifts or money for their family, purchased with their earnings from the previous year for their family.
+Traditionally these urban dwellers return to the village with gifts or money for their family, purchased with their earnings from the previous year, or their holiday THR bonus.